riotschoolacc/MSM-Server-Tools/README.md

 Tools for interacting with the MSM (My Singing Monsters) Servers made with ease of use in mind.

 ### Use cases:
+* Making a custom client for My Singing Monsters
-* Downloading your player data incase your MSM doesn't work anymore
+* Downloading your player data incase your My Singing Monsters doesn't work anymore
 * Downloading Databases if you want to make a private server
 * Learning about the way MSMs servers work
 * Just for fun